Putin remains reluctant in the future and Trump plans to run and win; In the news for 5 February | paNOW | Prince Albert, Saskatchewan - Mash Viral

 Know your news …

 Willie O’Ree spoke this week in Ottawa about racism in sport.
-The 84-year-old O’Bee became the first black player in NHL history when he prepared for which team in 1958?
+The 84-year-old O’Ree became the first black player in NHL history when he prepared for which team in 1958?

 (Keep scrolling for the answer)